The Elder Interview

 The Hidden Housing Crisis: An Interview with Lord Best

 British social housing leader, Lord Richard Best is an independent crossbencher in the House of Lords and Chair of the All Party Parliamentary Group (APPG) on Housing and Care for Older People.
-With the upcoming General Election, we discussed the pressing issues of social housing in the UK and the political landscape around them – and asked where we go from here in averting a looming accommodation crisis for older people.
+Ahead of last year’s general election, we discussed the pressing issues of social housing in the UK and the political landscape around them – and asked where we go from here in averting a looming accommodation crisis for older people.

 What is the scale of the challenge the UK faces in terms of social housing for those in later life?